Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: 3D Shape vs. 2D Appearance Features for Continuous Facial Expression Analysis

 \subsection{Training Details}

 \textbf{Loss Functions.} To train the dimensional emotion recognition models, we use inverse-CCC + MSE loss, following the objective function originally proposed in ~\cite{Kossaifi_2020_CVPR}.
-Whereas for the AU intensity estimation, we use MSE alone as the loss function, similar to the existing methods~\cite{sanchez2021affective,ntinou2021transfer}.
+Whereas for the AU intensity estimation, we use the MSE alone as the loss function, similar to the existing methods~\cite{sanchez2021affective,ntinou2021transfer}.
 In both cases, the per-frame loss is accumulated over an input image sequence in computing the total loss per mini-batch.

 \textbf{Optimisation. } We use the Adam optimiser~\cite{kingma2014adam} to train all the models evaluated in this work.
-Note that in the 2D appearance baselines, CNN backbones and GRU blocks are trained end-to-end, unlike in the case of 3D face models.
-During training, the dropout values in the GRU and the final FC layers are set to 0.5 and 0.25, respectively.
+Note that in the 2D appearance baselines, unlike in the case of 3D face models, CNN backbones and GRU blocks are trained end-to-end.
+During training, dropout values of GRUs and FC layers are set to 0.5 and 0.25 respectively.
 Each mini-batch is composed of 4 sequences, with each sequence containing 100 frames.
-The initial learning rate value is 1e-4, and it is tuned using a cosine annealing based scheduler with warm restarts enabled~\cite{loshchilov2016sgdr}.
-In training all the models presented in this work, $L_2$ regularisation is applied by setting the weight decay value to 1e-4.
+The initial learning rate value is 1e-4 and it is tuned using a cosine annealing based scheduler with warm restarts enabled~\cite{loshchilov2016sgdr}.
+Also, $L_2$ regularisation is applied during model training by setting the weight decay value to 1e-4.